Battle of the Wilderness: Cavalry

-Custer's First Brigade reached Brock Road about daylight on May 6.
+Custer's First Brigade reached Brock Road at about daylight on May 6.
 Custer extended his right toward Hancock and his left toward Gregg's 2nd Division at Todd's Tavern.
 Torbert's Second Brigade, commanded by Colonel Thomas Devin, began the trip from Chancellorsville to join Custer's right, bringing a battery.
 Hancock's infantry was hard pressed by two divisions from Longstreet's corps, but he worried about the location of Longstreet's other two divisions.
-Although Hancock wanted Custer to move down Brock Road to look for Longstreet's other divisions, Custer was attacked after 8:00 am by Rosser's Brigade.
-The arrival of Devin with his six-gun battery plus two more guns from Gregg turned the fight into Custer's favor, and Rosser backed off.
+Although Hancock wanted Custer to move down Brock Road to look for Longstreet's other divisions, Custer was attacked after 8:00 am by Rosser's brigade.
+The arrival of Devin with his six-gun battery plus two more guns from Gregg turned the fight in Custer's favor, and Rosser backed off.